MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-03-05-bandit5-6-writeup.md

-As we can see, this is the only file that meets all 3 restrictions, now lets see if it as the flag inside it by typing the following command:
+As we can see, this is the only file that meets all three restrictions, now let's see if it as the flag inside it by typing the following command: